Fraternization: Allied occupation of Germany

-To impress the German people with the Allied opinion of them, a strict non-fraternization policy was adhered to by General Dwight Eisenhower and the Department of War during World War II.
-However, because of pressure from the US State Department and Congress, the policy was lifted in stages.
+When the Allied invasion of Germany began in autumn 1944, no standard rule on fraternization existed for American soldiers.
+JCS 1067 later implemented a strict non-fraternization policy with fines based on the fear of attacks by Werwolf fanatics willing to die for Nazi ideology, but soldiers instead found a defeated and desperate people.
+The policy was widely ignored after V-E Day.
+Annualized Venereal disease rates rose from 50 to 190 cases per 1000 soldiers in the first three months of the occupation, and to more than 250 by the end of 1945.
+The fraternization prohibition probably discouraged soldiers from obtaining prophylactics or requesting treatment.

 In June 1945, the prohibition against speaking with German children was made less strict.
-In July, it became possible to speak to German adults in certain circumstances.
+In July, it became possible to speak to German adults in certain circumstances; happy soldiers called the rule change "the fraternization order", with enforcement of only the prohibitions on marriage and living in civilian homes continuing.
+Some units even sponsored fraternization, inviting girls of good character to social events.
 In September, the policy was abandoned in Austria and Germany.
+A November 1945 survey found that 56% of American soldiers had been "talking" with German girls during the previous seven days; 25% for ten hours or more.

-In the earliest stages of the occupation, US soldiers were not allowed to pay maintenance for a child they admitted having fathered since to do so was considered as "aiding the enemy".
+In the earliest stages of the American zone of occupation, US soldiers were not allowed to pay maintenance for a child they admitted having fathered since to do so was considered as "aiding the enemy".
 Marriages between US soldiers and Austrian women were not permitted until January 1946 and with German women until December 1946.

-The British military had a similar ban in place for their troops during the Allied occupation.
+A similar ban existed in the British zone of occupation.
 The War Office notably published that German women "will be willing, if they can get the chance, to make themselves cheap for what they can get out of you" in its handbook distributed to soldiers stationed in Germany.
 In spite of the ban, soldiers still knowingly had contact with local women, especially civilian employees.
 Field Marshal Bernard Montgomery, Eisenhower's counterpart, was against the ban, and it was lifted in July 1945.
+French and Russian soldiers were never prohibited from fraternization.